The main indicator for determining the serviceability of the engine fuel system is the fuel pressure in the fuel rail.

 4. Press the release button...

-5....and disconnect the hose tip from the fuel pulsation compensator fitting.
+5. ...and disconnect the hose tip from the fuel pulsation compensator fitting.

 7. Start the engine.
 With the engine idling, the pressure in the line should be about 380 kPa.

-- fuel pump defective.
+- the fuel pump is faulty.

 9. Connect the fuel hose to the fuel pulsation compensator.